damiannolan/graph-theory-project/how-data-is-stored/README.md

 Together we can build a simple enough Cypher Query

     $ match (x:User { name: 'John Doe'})-[:FOLLOWS]->(y:User { name: 'Jane Doe'}) return x, y;

+The direction of the relationship above is that John follows Jane, it is not to be assumed that Jane follows John.